Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 Despite their enigmatic aura, Naggan are not hostile; they are contemplative and pragmatic, their worldview shaped by the belief that destiny coils and uncoils like a serpent, unpredictable yet purposeful.

 Some of most known naggan's clan are:
 **Cindervale Clan** — Black and ember-red scales : A warrior lineage known for strict discipline and controlled rage.
-They viewed destruction as a path to renewal, echoing the Ashen Serpent’s teachings.
+They viewed destruction as a path to renewal, echoing the Ashen Serpent's teachings.
 Today, survivors wander as stoic mercenaries, bound by rigid personal honor.
 **Glistenscale Clan** — Iridescent blue and green scales : Mystics and shamans who practiced water-based divination and dream-trance rites.
 They believe memories flow like rivers and that the Primordials still whisper through them.
 Many now live near coasts or waterways.
 **Sandcoil Clan** — Gold and desert tones : Survivalists shaped by harsh environments, valuing patience, silence, and adaptability.
 Inspired by the Dune Wyrm, they mastered ambush tactics and desert navigation.
 Their remnants drift between remote desert communities.
 **Verdancescale Clan** — Green and earth-toned scales : Diplomats, negotiators, and keepers of social balance.
 Their ritual debates followed spiral patterns symbolizing growth and resolution.
 They integrate more easily into forest societies, though still as outsiders.
 **Lumenscale Clan** — White and pale lavender scales : Students of karmic flows, illusions, and hidden forces.
 Their insight is uncanny and often unsettling to others.
-They suffered greatly during Rosaï’s fall, leaving only scattered scholars and occultists.
+They suffered greatly during Rosaï's fall, leaving only scattered scholars and occultists.

 Not to be confused with nagas, which is a monstrous version of this people.